The Great Erosion of Financial Security

 George and Vicky Yandle’s financial woes were precipitated by a tragic event: the discovery that their daughter, Dixie, had an aggressive cancer that would soon take her leg and eventually her life.
 The toll on her parents was enormous.
 Vicki, who had juggled child care and work in order to help support her family, lost her job at a local furniture store after she took time off to care for her daughter.
 Meanwhile, George lost his $80,000-a-year job after his boss accused him of driving up the company’s health premiums and of being disloyal to the firm because of his frequent trips to the hospital.
 After eighteen months without work, George found a new job.
 Yet the Yandles were still living on one-third of their previous income, caring for a dying child whose medical bills over the next six years would top $2 million.
 To avoid having their home foreclosed, George and Vicki even asked their grown kids to move back in and pay rent.

-This anecdote is born out in the data.
-For example, in 2022 the lifetime cost of caring for a child with severe autism and intellectual disability is estimated to be $2.85M (adjusting for inflation), much of which is shouldered by the family.
+This anecdote is reflected in the data.
+For example, in 2022, the lifetime cost of caring for a child with severe autism and intellectual disability is estimated to be $2.85M (adjusting for inflation), much of which is shouldered by the family.
 In fact, non-medical costs (including lost income of parents) for a child under 18 with a rare disease are on average more than $47,000 per year, while financial assistance provided by the government total just over $1,000 on average – an over $46,000 gap that falls on the family each year.
 The impact on families is hard to underestimate, and families with a child with a disability are more than 50% more likely to be in poverty.3 See more in Living Under Pressure: A Child's Disability and the Family.

 Juno child disability insurance is designed to help families in these circumstances, laying a new foundation for an improved financial safety net for American families.
 See Child Disability Insurance - What is it?
 How does it work? for more information on how we support families financially and through our support services.